 - Serve with speciality chutneys, pickles, crackers and crusty breads for a spectacular savoury finale to your meal.

-Remember – in the unlikely event that you have any cheese left over, it will keep for weeks in the fridge.
+In the unlikely event that you have any cheese left over, it will keep for weeks in the fridge.
 Hard cheese like Cheddar can be grated and frozen for use in sauces, whilst 250 gram portions of Blue Stilton wrapped in foil can be frozen for up to 3 months.
 The trick then is to defrost the Stilton cheese slowly in the fridge overnight.
-The cheese wedding cake then becomes a zero waste option!
+The cheese wedding cake then becomes a zero waste option.

 Perfect for rustic, country style weddings and a gorgeous addition to a stylish urban city wedding.
 Not only is the cheese wedding cake a fashionable trend, it’s also a healthy and delicious alternative to the sweet cake.
 And if that’s not a sexy enough reason to choose cheese, they look really cool too!

 Did you know there are over 700 types of cheese produced in the UK?
 The British Cheese Board promotes the British cheese industry, with useful information on anything from varieties to recipes.
-It’s your first step to making the very best cheese cake you can have for your wedding!
+This could be your first step to making the very best cheese cake for your wedding.